 Divided into four wings – classical, opera, jazz, and contemporary – each pays homage to popular musical eras and musicians throughout the centuries.
 Accessed through a private, card-only elevator, every hallway features calming musical creations of artists from each genre.

-Our “Signature King with Music Garden Balcony View” suite, located in the Contemporary Wing, was 425 sq feet of absolute luxury and tranquility.
+The “Signature King with Music Garden Balcony View” suite, located in the Contemporary Wing, was 425 sq feet of absolute luxury and tranquility.
 Featuring a love seat, a writing table, a marble bistro table with chairs facing an electric fireplace, and a 55-inch flatscreen TV, the star of the show was the balcony looking down into the glass encased Music Garden below – the first of its kind in Europe.

 Every morning, guests of the Aria can enjoy a complimentary buffet breakfast featuring Hungarian ham and sausages, a selection of Hungarian and international cheeses, fruits, fresh vegetables, and assorted hand made breads.